adam2k/adam2k/README.md

-# Hello, I am a software engineer from Virginia.
+# Hello 👋, I am a software engineer from Virginia.

 I work with a wide range of technologies from typescript & node.js to Go.